 If it seems like my emotions were all over the board, it’s because they were.
 I was feeling exasperation, regret, disappointment, fear, excitement, and hope all at once.

-Exasperation because of how much time over the last four or five years I’ve spent building email campaigns and autoresponders.
+Exasperation because of how much time I’ve spent building email campaigns and autoresponders over the last four or five years.
 Regret because I could’ve been serving you better.
 Disappointment because what seems so obvious now eluded me for so long – I normally see things like this.
-Fear because my emotional expectation is that there’ll be a massive amount of unsubscribes and distrust.
+Fear because my emotional expectation is that there’ll be a massive amount of distrust and unsubscribes.
 Excitement and hope because it seems crystal clear that this is going to be what works best for all of us.

 I start with the emotional content upfront in this post because as I continue to discuss the different elements, you’ll see where to place them.
 The decision to kill my newsletter was the culmination of many different things going on at once.
 But first, let’s talk about email marketing.